-Project Community began 35 years ago as the Nurses Network of America, when a small group of nurses partnered with their community to provide healthcare knowledge – rather than healthcare directions.
+Project Community began over 35 years ago as the Nurses Network of America, when a small group of nurses partnered with their community to provide healthcare knowledge – rather than healthcare directions.
 Today, our board, staff and volunteers come from across many communities, and we are expanding to serve even more people – in New York State and beyond.

 Founder and President

 Anne DuVal Frost, Ph.D., R.N., Founder and President, has been a resident of Pelham for over 45 years.
 She earned a Bachelor of Science from the University of Virginia and an M.A. and a Ph.D. from NYU.
 Dr. Frost has held nursing positions in acute care as well as nursing education.
 She has a private practice in child/adolescent and adult psychotherapy.

 Dr. Frost was selected for three terms as a “Distinguished Speaker” for Sigma Theta Tau, The International Honor Society for Nursing.
 She has published articles on political action, social marketing and community-based health promotion.
 Dr. Frost was an independent producer and moderator for “Healthstyles” for the New York State Nurses Association on WBAI FM radio.